Philogicatician/awakening_from_the_meaning_crisis/gloss.md

 # Anagoge

++ from Plato
 + ascent (spiral up) from the cave towards the Sun

 ## Process

 1. attentional scaling
 2. reality discloses itself in a new way: insight
 3. that feeds back into the understanding of the self: self-transformation
 5. cognitive processing becomes more powerful
 6. interaction between new self and the new world
 7. reality discloses itself in a new way
 8. repeat: 3-7.

 # Aporia

++ the state where Socrates leads you with his method of incessant questioning

 # Attentional Scaling